 FAQs

-Is it easier to grow on TikTok or Instagram?
+Is it better to post on TikTok or Instagram?

 Is it better to do affiliate marketing on Instagram or TikTok?